ecmwf/metview-docs/docs/tutorials/flexpart/forward/index.rst

 .. note::

-  The actual species to release are defined as an integer number (for details about using the species see `here <https://confluence.ecmwf.int/display/METV/FLEXPART+species>`_).
+  The actual species to release are defined as an integer number (for details about using the species see :ref:`here <flexpart_species>`).
   With the default species settings number 8 stands for SO2.

 If we run this macro (or alternatively right-click execute the :func:`flexpart_run` icon) the results (after a minute or so) will be available in folder 'result_fwd'.